x9o/deskpal-electron/README.md

 Edit by H: Dude really treats this seriously :skull:
 Bro thinks we are working in Microsoft :skull:

-We gonna beat Microsoft with this one:fire::fire: Linux is king!!!
+We gonna beat Microsoft with this one :fire: :fire: Linux is king!!!
 Deskpal will be the next best AI!!! :fire: Down with OpenAI and Deepseek :fire: Deskpal no monetization!!!!!!
-Deskpal + BlueLinux = Microsoft ender!!!:fire:
+Deskpal + BlueLinux = Microsoft ender!!! :fire: